deeplearning4j/deeplearning4j/symbolicreasoning.md

 At that moment, Sussman was enlightened.
 ```

 A hard-coded rule is a preconception.
-It is one form of assumption, a strong one, while deep neural artchitectures contain other assumptions, usually about *how* they should learn rather than what conclusion they should reach.
+It is one form of assumption, and a strong one, while deep neural architectures contain other assumptions, usually about *how* they should learn, rather than what conclusion they should reach.
 The ideal, obviously, is to choose assumptions that allow a system to learn flexibly and produce accurate decisions about their inputs.

-How can we combine the ability of deep neural nets to learn correlations from scratch with higher-order concepts, which are useful in compressing data and combining it in new ways?
-How can we learn to attach new meanings to concepts, and to use [atomic concepts as elements in more complex and composable thoughts](https://medium.com/@GaryMarcus/in-defense-of-skepticism-about-deep-learning-6e8bfd5ae0f1) such as language allows us to express?
+How can we fuse the ability of deep neural nets to learn probabilistic correlations from scratch alongside abstract and higher-order concepts, which are useful in compressing data and combining it in new ways?
+How can we learn to attach new meanings to concepts, and to use [atomic concepts as elements in more complex and composable thoughts](https://medium.com/@GaryMarcus/in-defense-of-skepticism-about-deep-learning-6e8bfd5ae0f1) such as language allows us to express in all its natural plasticity?

 Combining symbolic reasoning with deep neural networks and deep reinforcement learning may help us address the fundamental challenges of reasoning, hierarchical representations, transfer learning, robustness in the face of adversarial examples, and interpretability (or explanatory power).